Amina24/Boot-Camp/README.md

 # Bootcamp

 ## Dot File :
     that have the .vimrc and .zshrc nd alaias.

 ## OOP_Assigment :

-	In Php language using Object Oriented Programming and careate a Twitter... that contains ERD, Classes , Files(Data Stored), and codes Files.
+In Php language using Object Oriented Programming and careate a Twitter that contains ERD, Classes , Files(Data Stored), and codes Files.

 ## Meeting :